Mental Wellness Challenges and Proactivenesss

 3. Institutionalization and Commodification of Human Rights

-Universal Declaration of Human Rights was drafted based on shared beliefs with good intentions to make the world a better place for humans regardless of their social identities in 1948.
+Nonetheless, Universal Declaration of Human Rights was drafted based on shared beliefs with good intentions to make the world a better place for humans regardless of their social identities in 1948.
 However, the underlying global systemic issues persist.
 Equality, health, education, justice, and freedom of thinking and conscience are universal human rights.
-Treating the symptoms provides relief until the global systemic issues are addressed.
-It also maximizes the profit or inflates the ego of the few.
+But normalized insanity and wicked strong man who rise to the top to conquer the world and control others is still a problem.
+Groupthink is more common than inner freedom, strength, and nobility.

 Mesopotamian and other small and big outward-looking materialistic civilizations collapsed.
 As I looked at outrageous things human beings have done from the dawn of outward-looking materialistic civilization, I asked myself more questions.
-Are human freedom and rights aligned with the responsibilities of individuals, families, communities, nations, or organizations to address the root cause of the problems and essential needs to maintain or restore health and stability in the external world?
+Are human freedom and rights aligned with the responsibilities of individuals, families, communities, nations, or organizations to address the root cause of the problems and essential needs to maintain or restore health and security in the external world?

 4. Individuals and Collective Responsibilities